-Sampson Community College administers the North Carolina Diagnostic Assessment and Placement (NCDAP) test or the ACCUPLACER placement test as a standard part of the admissions process.
-The NCDAP and ACCUPLACER are computerized tests that determine proficiency in math, reading and writing as students prepare to enroll in college-level courses.
+Sampson Community College administers a diagnostic placement test as a standard part of the admissions process.
+The placement test is a computerized test that determines proficiency in math, reading and writing as students prepare to enroll in college-level courses.
 The results of the assessment are used by admissions counselors to help place entering students in courses and programs that are appropriate to their individual aptitudes and abilities.
-Because students achieve at varying proficiency levels, developmental courses may be required during the first one to two semesters of enrollment.
-Prospective students who have completed the NCDAP or other North Carolina Community College System approved entry assessment (ASSET, COMPASS, ACCUPLACER) within the past five years may have their official test scores sent to the SCC Admissions Office.
+Because students achieve at varying proficiency levels, developmental course work may be required during the first one to two semesters of enrollment.
+Prospective students who have completed an approved entry assessment (ASSET, COMPASS, ACCUPLACER, NC DAP, RISE) within the past five years may have their official test scores sent to the SCC Admissions Office.

 Types of Waivers